 4. Get your pics!

-If you looking for the least amount of work when it comes to getting your photos, I can do that!
-I send an email with a link and you will have your photo’s ready to download.
+If you looking for the least amount of work when it comes to getting your photos.
+Photos are delivered through an online gallery with digital download.
+You’ll get an email to with all the links you need.

 5. Share your pictures / Tell your friends